Manquia/Distillery/Control.md

 ========================================
 A mutex is a thread synchronization mechanism.
 It is often used to coordinate access patterns such that multiple threads may safely read/write to memory in a serial (ordered) way.

-Mutex functionality:
+Mutex Functionality:
 - Lock: Locks the mutex so that any other thread who attempts to lock it will wait until this thread has unlocked.
 - Unlock: Unlocks the mutex awaking any other threads waiting on it.
 - Try Lock: Try and lock the mutex, but do not wait if the lock cannot be acquired.

-Mutex properties:
+Mutex Properties:
-Ownership: While a mutex is locked it may only be unlocked by the thread which owns it.
+- Ownership: While a mutex is locked it may only be unlocked by the thread which owns it.
-Recursive: A mutex may be recursive which allows a single thread to lock the same mutex multiple times.
+- Recursive: A mutex may be recursive which allows a single thread to lock the same mutex multiple times.
-Lock Level: A mutex may allow a maximum recursion lock level which will error if the repeat lock count exceeds a certain count.
+- Lock Level: A mutex may allow a maximum recursion lock level which will error if the repeat lock count exceeds a certain count.

 **Example**:
 ```